k3larra/CosmK3/Readme.txt

 How to use the example
 ---
- -Create a Cosm feed and enter Feed_ID, Cosm API_KEY and MACAddress in the code.
+ *Create a Cosm feed and enter Feed_ID, Cosm API_KEY and MACAddress in the code.
- -Run Android code an check that you get an IP-address and that the values are written to Cosm.
+ *Run Android code an check that you get an IP-address and that the values are written to Cosm.
- -Change value on datastream 3 and check that Arduino reads and resets the value.
+ *Change value on datastream 3 and check that Arduino reads and resets the value.
- -This code reads and writes data from a Cosm feed, it uses 6 datastreams on Cosm -Datastream 0 counts and writes number of successful updates from Arduino to Cosm -Datastream 1 counts number of failure while updating Cosm from Arduino -Datastream 2 is written from Arduino to Cosm and used for sending Arduino status to Cosm -Datastream 3 is read by Arduino from Cosm and is intended to use for sending commands from Cosm to Arduino -Datastream 4 is written from Arduino to Cosm and used for sending sensor data to Cosm -Datastream 5 is written from Arduino to Cosm and used for sending sensor data to Cosm
+ *This code reads and writes data from a Cosm feed, it uses 6 datastreams on Cosm *Datastream 0 counts and writes number of successful updates from Arduino to Cosm *Datastream 1 counts number of failure while updating Cosm from Arduino *Datastream 2 is written from Arduino to Cosm and used for sending Arduino status to Cosm *Datastream 3 is read by Arduino from Cosm and is intended to use for sending commands from Cosm to Arduino *Datastream 4 is written from Arduino to Cosm and used for sending sensor data to Cosm *Datastream 5 is written from Arduino to Cosm and used for sending sensor data to Cosm

  Tested with Arduino UNO,Duemillanove
   This code, is tested with the official Arduino Ethernet shield.